lowerbarriers/finished-starter/_posts/2007-08-04-an-implication-for-geeks.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: An implication for geeks
-tags: - Predictions
+tags: [Predictions]
-layout: post
 ---

 I think Freeman Dyson was dead wrong.
 Why would we search for infrared-heavy emissions from so-called advanced societies in other systems if the theory behind the whole idea is bogus?